difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-difio.markdown

 * app_url - string - the URL at which the application can be accessed including the protocol part (http://).
 Should be available from ENV;

-* app_vendor - integer - the vendor ID reserved by Monupco.
+* app_vendor - integer - the vendor ID reserved by Difio.
 This is used for proper identification of applications in the web console and for processing purposes;

-* pkg_type - integer - the package type ID reserved by Monupco.
+* pkg_type - integer - the package type ID reserved by Difio.
 This is used to properly process package information and find new versions and updates.
 If the cloud platform allows only a single type of packages to be installed into the application then use this variable.
 If you can install multiple package types (e.g. Python and Ruby) then you can set this on a per-package basis;